bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

 .. _userguide_embed:

-Embedding Bokeh Content
+Embedding Bokeh content
 =======================

-Bokeh provides a variety of ways to embed plots and data into HTML documents.
+This chapter explores a variety of ways to embed standalone Bokeh documents and Bokeh applications into web pages.
+First, here's how standalone documents differ from applications:
-First, a reminder of the distinction between standalone documents and apps:

 :ref:`userguide_embed_standalone`
-    These are Bokeh documents that are not backed by a Bokeh server.
-They may have many tools and interactions (e.g. from ``CustomJS`` callbacks) but are self-contained HTML, JavaScript, and CSS.
-They can be embedded into other HTML pages as one large document or as a set of sub-components templated individually.
+    These documents don't require a Bokeh server to work.
+They may have many tools and interactions such as custom JavaScript callbacks but are otherwise nothing but HTML, CSS, and JavaScript.
+These documents can be embedded into other HTML pages as one large document or as a set of sub-components with individual templating.

 :ref:`userguide_embed_apps`
-    These are Bokeh documents that are backed by a Bokeh Server.
-In addition to all the features of standalone documents, it is also possible to connect events and tools to real Python callbacks that execute in the Bokeh server.
-See :ref:`userguide_server` for more information about creating and running Bokeh apps.
+    These applications require a Bokeh server to work.
+Having a Bokeh server lets you connect events and tools to real-time Python callbacks that execute on the server.
+For more information about creating and running Bokeh apps, see :ref:`userguide_server`.

 .. _userguide_embed_standalone:

-Standalone Documents
+Standalone documents
 --------------------

-This section describes how Bokeh standalone documents (i.e. those that are *not* linked to a Bokeh server) may be published or embedded in a variety of ways.
+This section describes different ways to publish and embed standalone Bokeh documents.

 .. _userguide_embed_standalone_html:

-HTML Files
+HTML files
 ~~~~~~~~~~

 Bokeh can generate complete HTML pages for Bokeh documents using the
 |file_html| function.
-This function can emit HTML from its own generic
+This function can create an HTML document from its own
-template, or a template you provide.
-These files contain the data for the
+generic template or from a template you provide.
+These HTML files contain plot
-plot inline and are completely transportable, while still providing
+data and are fully portable while still providing interactive tools
-interactive tools (pan, zoom, etc.) for your plot.
+(pan, zoom, etc.) for your plot.
 Here is an example:

 .. code-block:: python